 Melissa Eddy: Women make up only 39 percent of global employment, but account for 54 percent of overall job losses resulting from the pandemic.
 What can governments do to ease the burden on women at this time and encourage gender equality in the workplace?
 How do you want to help men change entrenched attitudes across the globe that view women's role in society?

-But I think she would agree that governments have a lot to do in this direction, for example removing existing barriers to women participation in the labour market and collaborating with the private sector to reduce gender discrimination on the workplace.
+But I think she would agree that governments have a lot to do in this direction, for example removing existing barriers to women's participation in the labour market and collaborating with the private sector to reduce gender discrimination in the workplace.